Environmental issues in the United Arab Emirates: Limited agricultural land

 "The interannual, monthly and daily distribution of climate variables (e.g., temperature, radiation, precipitation, water vapour pressure in the air and wind speed) affects a number of physical, chemical and biological processes that drive the productivity of agricultural, forestry and fisheries systems."
 Through the impact of pollution, the exploitation of natural resources and destruction of wildlife habitat, climate variables change and affect environmental conditions.
 This leads to less productivity in agriculture through water scarcity and soil erosion.

 The United Arab Emirates have had ever a high dependency on the international food market because of their semi-arid landscape.
 Through these basic conditions, agriculture is almost not possible.
 That is the reason why only 81 000 hectares of cultivated land exists.
 Also, only 1 percent of their water consumption can be supplied by rainfall.
 UAE's food security is challenged even more by the effects of climate change.
 To support the domestic cultivation of raw materials, the country has extended its agricultural policies, for instance by implementing new support of new innovations in agriculture technology, a more efficient water usage, and specific crop selection.

 The UAE's region of Ra's al-Khaimah owns the most successful agricultural plants, watered by the mountains of Oman.
 Nevertheless, the domestic production is only considered as 1 percent of countries gross domestic product.
 Since agriculture is only rarely possible, the UAE have a high dependency on grocery imports.
-For instance, their total imports were forecasted with US$20 billion in 2006.The country is considered as one of the largest net importer of staple food on a global scale.
+For instance, their total imports were forecasted with US$20 billion in 2006.
+The country is considered as one of the largest net importer of staple food on a global scale.
 The import contains mostly wheat, rice, and sugar.
-India is the most important supplier with 15 to 20 percent of total.
+India is the most important supplier with 15 to 20 percent of the total.
 The Emirates also lease areas in countries like Sudan, Morocco and Pakistan, to provide food security.

 Almost all Gulf Cooperation Council states depend on agri-food import except Saudi Arabia.
 Some of the GCC countries began to search for farmland because of the increasing international food prices.